Data-Cellar/example-connector/README.md

 This command sets up a complete Data Cellar consumer connector environment by performing several steps:

 1. It generates the necessary certificates and keystore for the connector.
+2. It deploys an HTTP API that generates random values to simulate a mock data source
-2. It creates configuration files by substituting environment variables in the templates.
+3. It creates configuration files by substituting environment variables in the templates.
-3. It launches three Docker containers: the main EDC connector service, a _consumer backend_ service, and a RabbitMQ message broker.
+4. It launches three Docker containers: the main EDC connector service, a _consumer backend_ service, and a RabbitMQ message broker.

 > [!NOTE]
 > The _consumer backend_ service is an HTTP server that receives the `EndpointDataReference` from the provider connector.
 [See the EDC samples repository for more information](https://github.com/eclipse-edc/Samples/blob/90c18cb9c1a0ecc09a6df273ce961f234a3c6153/transfer/transfer-02-consumer-pull/README.md).